NitishAroraKPMG/learn-kubernetes/day1-exercise.md

 </details>

-10. Try to get the pod under namespace secret
+10. Get POD(s) under namespace named secret
 (if not try to think what happen to all the resources if namespace is deleted)

 <details>